rahulyhg/instamojo-1/readme.txt

 This section describes how to install the plugin and get it working.

-1. Upload `plugin-name.php` to the `/wp-content/plugins/` directory
+1. Search for "Instamojo Button" on the WordPress Plugin directory or [download it](http://downloads.wordpress.org/plugin/instamojo.zip).
+2. Install the plugin.
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress.

 Once the plugin is installed and activated, you will be able to access a new menu under settings called Instamojo.